 Menopausal Transition, or perimenopause, refers to the time leading up to a woman’s last menstrual cycle and ovarian function, and most often begins in a woman’s 40s through mid-50s.
 For most women, this transitional time before menopause will last roughly 7 years, though for some it can extend up to 14 years, and during this period, several significant physical, hormonal, and psychological changes are occurring as your body prepares for menopause.

+The menopausal transition can bring with it a lot of surprising, and sometimes frustrating, changes.
 During menopausal transition, your levels of regulating hormones like estrogen, progesterone, inhibin, and FSH start to vary, causing irregularity in menstrual cycles, with some women reporting periods that are shorter and less frequent, while others report longer, heavier periods.
 These changes can also cause vaginal dryness, and hot flashes, or sudden rapid senses of heat and flushing of the chest and face—typically followed by chills.
 Additionally, during this time a woman’s body reduces the levels of melatonin production, a hormone responsible for regulating sleep, which leads to irregular sleep cycles, a feeling of forgetfulness, a decrease in sex drive, and depression or anxiety.

 Other physical changes begin to appear as well, with most women experiencing a change in body fat distribution.
 Many see a decrease in lean muscle mass and an increase in abdominal fat, as well as an increase in visceral fat, or the fat that surrounds the organs.
 While less health/more sedentary lifestyle choices for many can also be a contributing factor, this change in fat production and storage appears even in women with a previously healthy body mass index.
 Production levels of lipids and lipoproteins change as well, leading to increased issues with vascular function and healthy cholesterol levels.